Wetherk/TaskManagerApp/README.md

 Almost all requests are hidden behing auth, auth is made based on JWT token.
 Token is assign to user on login/user creation
 There is a connection between users & tasks, user can only see tasks created by him.
 User can create tasks, manage his account and add avatar to his account.
 App sends welcome email on registration & account deletion (only for whitelisted emails)

+`url` variable should be set to `https://task-manager-app-wetherk.vercel.app` in case testing on production and `http://localhost:3000` if testing locally also you need to setup `authToken` variable in postman envinroment, you can leave it empty, collection has scripts to fill it automatically on login/user creation
+Postman collection is located in the project source files

 Log in
 ```